utilmeta/utilmeta-py/docs/en/tutorials/bmi-calc.md

         return BMISchema(value=weight / height ** 2)
 ```

-In BMISchema, we declare an `level` additional attribute `value` to calculate the corresponding BMI level, which `level` will also be output as a field.
-The BMISchema instance returned by the interface will be directly processed by UtilMeta into a JSON format response to the client.
+In `BMISchema`, we declare the `level` property, using `value` to calculate the corresponding BMI level, which will also be output as a field.
+The `BMISchema` instance returned by the API will be directly processed by UtilMeta into a JSON format response to the client.

 When we restart the project and visit [http://127.0.0.1:8000/api/bmi?weight=70&height=1.85](http://127.0.0.1:8000/api/bmi?weight=70&height=1.85) again, we can see the following return result
 ```json